arcus/education_modules/git_history_of_project/git_history_of_project.md

 This module is for you if:

-* You know know how to create a Git repository and make changes using `add` and `commit` from a command line interface (CLI)
+* You know know how to create a Git repository and make changes using `add` and `commit` from a command line interface (CLI).
 * You want to learn how to explore and compare different versions of your work.